Home /Blog / Essential Items for a More Comfortable Day on the Water

 Top Picks:

-- NRS Men's Hydroskin Gloves - A good pick for spring and fall, when it’s too cold to go gloveless.
-Silicone palm pattern, ThermalPlush inner lining and durable water repellent coating.
+1. NRS Men's Hydroskin Gloves — Great for spring and fall.
+Silicone palm pattern, ThermalPlush lining, and durable water repellent coating.

-- NRS Women's Boaters Gloves - Designed specifically for women’s hands with H2Core™ Rashguard material, synthetic leather palms for extra protection and silicone accents for grip.
-Open-finger design allows for maximum dexterity.
+2. NRS Women's Boaters Gloves — Designed for women's hands with H2Core™ Rashguard material, synthetic leather palms, and an open-finger design for dexterity.

-- NRS Hydroskin 2.0 Forecast Glove - Great for kayak fishing!
-Deliver the warmth of neoprene with convertible thumb and finger tips to give you extra dexterity for knot tying.
+4. NRS Hydroskin 2.0 Forecast Glove — Neoprene warmth with convertible thumb and fingertips for knot tying and fine motor tasks.

-- Immersion Research Microwave Handwarmers - Keep these on hand for extra cold weather!
+5. Immersion Research Microwave Handwarmers — Keep a pair on hand for cold-weather days.

 4. Seats & Seat Cushions